 Invoices must be paid within 30 days of the invoice date, otherwise penalty interest will be imposed in accordance with the Interest Act.
-Invoicing data may be provided in electronic form.
+Invoice is mainly offered in electronic form4.
 The railway undertakings or traffic organisers are responsible for the printing out of electronic documents on paper, or the conversion of documents into the format of their choice.